 Despite good intentions, these protective provision terms can sometimes go too far.
-If there are punitive veto restrictions on expenses and hiring sign-offs, they could cause friction and slow down decision making abilities.
+If there are punitive veto restrictions on expenses and hiring sign-offs, they could cause friction and slow down decision-making abilities.

-Drag along rights for investors allow them to compel other classes of stock to agree with their voting demands for a liquidation event (i.e. a sale, merger or dissolution).
+Drag-along rights for investors allow them to compel other classes of stock to agree with their voting demands for a liquidation event (i.e. a sale, merger or dissolution).

-When different classes of shares, and their separate terms are introduced, as we have discussed earlier, it increases the importance of drag-along rights provisions.
+When different classes of shares and their separate terms are introduced, as we have discussed earlier, it increases the importance of drag-along rights provisions.

-In this instance, the majority vote required to trigger the drag-along can just come from the majority solely within the preference stock class.
+In this instance, the majority vote required to trigger the drag-along can just come from the majority solely within the preferred stock class.
 If this decision does not need ratification by the board, common stockholders may have to follow a decision that is out of their hands.

 There are situations in which an investor may be keen to sell, but the founders are not.
 An unexpected buyout offer during stressed operating times can an appealing option to an investor who holds attractive liquidation and/or participation rights.
-By exercising drag along rights, these investors can force founders to sell.
+By exercising drag-along rights, these investors can force founders to sell.

 Also, resist the exclusion of the board approval ratification, to add another security layer to the decision making process.
-Additionally, adding a covenant of minimum sales price to the drag along provision can ensure that if it is triggered, there is enough space between that and the liquidation preferences to leave economics on the table for the entrepreneur.
+Additionally, adding a covenant of minimum sales price to the drag-along provision can ensure that if it is triggered, there is enough space between that and the liquidation preferences to leave economics on the table for the entrepreneur.

 The most friendly application of this provision is when it applies to just a majority of common stockholders.
-In this event, preferred stockholders face their own trade off of converting to common stock to participate in the vote, and if they then do so, sacrificing their liquidation preference rights.
+In this event, preferred stockholders face their own trade-off of converting to common stock to participate in the vote, and if they then do so, sacrificing their liquidation preference rights.